Cannabis reform group Normlhas hit back at claims that it's getting in the way of marijuana for medical use.

 "Some people with chronic illnesses find it hard to hold down jobs.
 People affected by this law are ostracised and arrested.
 They get poorer and marginalised and they look different.
 It is superficial not to listen to people because of their clothes."

 Ross Bell from the Drug Foundation advised protestersto get a suit so they didn't look like "loser stoners".

 But Fowlie says policy makers should look past appearances.

 Jokingly, he suggested a kick-start campaign.

-"If we get $5 we'll get one from Hallensteins.
+"If we get $5we'll get a suit from an op shop.
+If we get $500we'll get one from Hallensteins.
 Ten thousand and we can get an Armani suit.
 Then they will believe everything we say."

 He says they even have a donation jar on the counter for MCANZ.

 Normlis pleased there are a wide range of groups campaigning for medicinal cannabis and Fowlie says this new group is "a sign of growing maturity and legitimacy".

 Le Brun from MCANZ says what they care about is "getting medicine into patients' hands and getting rid of the background noise".

 The new cannabis products for must go first to the Ministry of Health for recommendations, with Dunne deciding on final approval.